 Liela was also godmother of the ‘Bra’s met Bakke’ project.
 Use a google search term of your choice, you’ll quickly see that it is far easier to find pics of men than of women who actually play guitar in a fully-clothed fashion, it is also very easy to stumble upon sex-crazy women caressing guitars, but quite hard to find alluring pics of men and their instruments.
 So, in response to the overwhelming persistance of patriarchy everywhere, but especially in rock n roll and on the internet, Liela rolled out the Bra’s Met Bakke project to begin levelling the playing field.
 Bra’s met Bakke (now suspended) can be found here.
 Simply like Liela’s facebook page to show support and see relevant news in your feed.

 Back in 1999, Liela and Andries “Roof” Bezuidenhout shared the Abelarde prize for best folk artist.
-In 2000, Liela won the Abelarde prize for best female vocalist, whereas in 2001, the Abelarde stewards couldn’t make up their mind between Liela and Karen Zoid.
+In 2000, Liela won the Abelarde prize for best female vocalist, whereas in 2001, the Abelarde stewards called it a tie between Liela and Karen Zoid!

-* Liela helped organise and market the first live gig ever at Oppikoppi, where she met Chris “Morts” or “Motorkar” Mortimer, husband and fellow parent of Malaika and Nicolas.
-Chris and Liela are the inaugural (2015) recipients of the Oppikoppi top bar award.
-Liela is also a Sociologist specialising in the post-apartheid state, urban citizenship, informal settlement, and corporate social responsibility.
+* Liela met her husband, Chris “Morts” or “Motorkar” Mortimer, fellow parent of Malaika and Nicolas, at the first ever Oppikoppi band weekend, which she helped organise and market.
+Together, Chris and Liela are the inaugural (2015) recipients of the Oppikoppi top bar award.
+Liela is also a Sociologist specialising in corporate social responsibility, the post-apartheid state, urban citizenship, informal settlement.